-It was around that time that Niobe was approached by the Commonwealth Human Rights Initiative (CHRI) to produce “a major report on the proliferation of cheap, light and deadly weapons throughout the developing world,” he says.
+Around that time, he was approached by the Commonwealth Human Rights Initiative (CHRI) to produce “a major report on the proliferation of cheap, light and deadly weapons throughout the developing world,” he says.
 “I began working with a strangely uncelebrated breed of human rights crusader—the researchers who track planeloads of AK-47s from Moldavia to Liberia, record Indian troop movements and rebel activity in Assam and Kashmir, and bribe South African defence ministry officials for information about weapons sales.
 These people take immense risks to document the dark underworld of weapons smuggling.”

 “When I look back at my accomplishments as a human rights researcher, this is where I feel I made some kind of difference,” says Niobe.
 “It gives me such a feeling of pleasure to watch Sierra Leone rebuild and heal.”

 “I firmly believe that we all need more science in our lives.”